-G. Receivables
+4. Receivables

 In the proprietary fund statements, receivables consist of all revenues earned at year end and not yet received.
 Allowances for uncollectible accounts receivable are based upon historical trends and the periodic aging of accounts receivable.
-Utility accounts receivable are ordinarily due 21 days after the issuance of the invoice.
-Delinquent receivables are written off based on individual credit evaluation and specific circumstances of the customer.
+Utility accounts receivable are ordinarily due 15 days after the issuance of the invoice.